Madeleine of Valois: Marriage negotiations

 Three years before Madeleine's birth, the Franco-Scottish Treaty of Rouen was made to bolster the Auld Alliance after Scotland's defeat at the Battle of Flodden.
 A marriage between a French princess and the Scottish King was one of its provisions.
 In April 1530, John Stewart, Duke of Albany, was appointed commissioner to finalize the royal marriage between James V and Madeleine.
 However, as Madeleine did not enjoy good health, another French bride, Mary of Bourbon, was proposed.

 James V sent his herald James Atkinhead to see Mary of Bourbon, and a contract was made for James to marry her.
 Although Mary not being a daughter of the King, she was allotted a dowry like that of a French princess.
 King James travelled to France in 1536 to meet Mary of Bourbon.
 However upon arrival James was not attracted to Mary.
 James was taken with the beauty of the delicate Madeleine, he asked Francis I for her hand in marriage.
 Fearing the harsh climate of Scotland would prove fatal to his daughter's already failing health, Francis I initially refused to permit the marriage.

 James V met Francis I and the French royal household between Roanne and Lyon on 13 October.
 He continued to press Francis I for Madeleine's hand, and despite his reservations and nagging fears, Francis I reluctantly granted permission to the marriage only after Madeleine made her interest in marrying James very obvious.
-The court moved down the Loire Valley to Amboise, and to the Château de Blois, and the marriage contract was signed on 26 November 1536.
+The court moved down the Loire Valley to Amboise, and to the Château de Blois, and the marriage contract was signed at Crémieu on 26 November 1536.